Iran–Pakistan gas pipeline: Route

-The length of the pipeline that will be supplied from the South Pars field has been given variously as 560 mi, 643 mi, and 2775 km.
+The length of the pipeline that would be supplied from the South Pars field has been given variously as 560 mi, 643 mi, and 2775 km.
 It starts from Asalouyeh and stretches 1172 km through Iran.
 The Iranian section is known as Iran's seventh cross-country gas pipeline.
 The first 902 km part of this section runs from Asalouyeh to Iranshahr.
 The second 270 km part runs from Iranshahr to the Iran–Pakistan border.

 In Pakistan, the length of the pipeline is 785 km.
-It will pass through Baluchistan and Sindh.
-In Khuzdar, a branch would spur off to Karachi, while the main pipeline will continue towards Multan.
+It would pass through Baluchistan and Sindh.
+In Khuzdar, a branch would spur off to Karachi, while the main pipeline would continue towards Multan.
 From Multan, the pipeline may be expanded to Delhi.
 The route in Pakistan may be changed if China participates in the project.

-As there are concerns over the pipeline being attacked by Baluchi insurgents, an alternative offshore route from Iran to the maritime boundary between India and Pakistan off Kutch was proposed.
+As there are concerns over the pipeline being attacked by Baloch insurgents, an alternative offshore route from Iran to the maritime boundary between India and Pakistan off Kutch was proposed.
 According to this proposal, from there one branch was to run to Pakistan while the other branch was to run to Kutch.

 Technical description

 The initial capacity of the pipeline was to be 22 e9m3 of natural gas per year, which was expected to be raised later to 55 e9m3.
 However, as a bilateral project between Iran and Pakistan, the pipeline will carry only 8.7 e9m3 of gas per year as contracted and 40 e9m3 as a maximum capacity.
 The pipeline has a diameter of 56 in.
 It is expected to cost US$7.5 billion and to be commissioned by 2013.

-It is expected that gas delivered from Iran through the pipeline will cost US11 $/MMBtu compared to 13 $/MMBtu which is expected to be the price of gas delivered through the proposed Trans-Afghanistan Pipeline and 18 $/MMBtu of imported LNG.
+It is expected that gas delivered from Iran through the pipeline would cost US11 $/MMBtu compared to 13 $/MMBtu which is expected to be the price of gas delivered through the proposed Trans-Afghanistan Pipeline and 18 $/MMBtu of imported LNG.

 Authorities blamed the lack of safety measures and old infrastructure for the Thursday 14 March 2019 explosion in a gas pipeline near the city of Mahshahr in southern Iran.
 One child, one woman and two others were killed in the explosion.